qcri-social/AIDR/Collector.md

 The aidr-collector module is responsible for acquiring data for the rest of the application.
 The basic concept is that of a _collection_, also known as a _crisis_ in some parts of the code, which defines an event or situation for which messages should be collected.

-After acquiring a message, aidr-collector does small amounts of in-memory processing, including some degree of filtering, and then push the resulting items into a Redis queue.
+After acquiring a message, aidr-collector does small amounts of in-memory processing, including some degree of filtering.

+The output of aidr-collector is published to Redis through channels.
+Every collection starts its dedicated sub-channel under the aidr-collector channel, which is `FetcherChannel`.

 There are two main types of collector: Twitter collector and SMS collector.